Governance and budget

 - In-depth strategy report

-In the penultimate year of the strategy period, an in-depth strategy report instead of the annual strategy report will be written.
+In the penultimate year of the strategy period, an in-depth strategy report will be written instead of the annual strategy report.
 The in-depth report should summarise the implementation of the strategy and provide clear recommendations for the next strategy period.

 Each year, the Swedish Parliament decides on the size of the aid budget.
 Swedish aid amounts to one percent of Sweden’s gross national income (GNI).